 When I say this is easy for kids to use, I'm not kidding.
-When I first met Seesaw, a kindergarten teacher shared it with me and at first glance I though it was a little primary for my students.
+When I first met Seesaw, a kindergarten teacher shared it with me and at first glance, I thought it was a little primary for my students.
 Boy!
 Was I wrong!
 The expectation of the teacher is what determines the students' end result.

 |Why aren't these magnets touching?|

-Imagine a students showing a solution to a math problem and then explaining how they solved it with a voice recording.
+Imagine a student showing a solution to a math problem and then explaining how they solved it with a voice recording.
 Awesome!